tdwg/tcs2/docs/tcs-terms/README.md

 		</tr>
 		<tr>
 			<td>Usage</td>
 			<td><p>Names at ranks of species and below are composed of two or three words; the  genus name, the specific epithet and possibly an infraspecific epithet.
-This property should therefore always be accompanied by the <code>genus</code> property.
-If the <code>specificEpithet</code> property is present the <code>infragenericEpithet</code>  property should not be present.</p></td>
+This property SHOULD therefore always be accompanied by the <code>genus</code> property.
+If the <code>specificEpithet</code> property is present the <code>infragenericEpithet</code>  property SHOULD not be present.</p></td>
 		</tr>
 		<tr>
 			<td></td>